ShudaLi/rgbd_mapping_and_relocalisation/README.md

 [1] RGB-D Relocalisation Using Pairwise Geometry and Concise Key Point Sets.
 Li, S., & Calway, A. ICRA, 2015.

+Please consider citing above publication if you use this software in your own work.

+The repository is maintained by Shuda Li (csxsl@bristol.ac.uk).
+Feel free to contact me, if you have any question or suggestions.
 -------------------------------------------------------------------------------

-## Licenes
+## License

 The source code is released under the MIT license.
-In short, you can do anything with the code for any purposes, providing you kindly reference our work.
-For details please view the licence file in the source.
+In short, you can do anything with the code for any purposes.
+For details please view the license file in the source codes.

 -------------------------------------------------------------------------------